readthedocs/readthedocs.org/docs/dev/migrations.rst

 ===================

-We use `Django migrations <https://docs.djangoproject.com/en/4.2/topics/migrations/>`__ to manage database schema changes, and the `django-safe-migrate <https://github.com/aspiredu/django-safemigrate>`__ package to ensure that migrations are run in a given order to avoid downtime.
+We use `Django migrations <https://docs.djangoproject.com/en/4.2/topics/migrations/>`__ to manage database schema changes, and the `django-safemigrate <https://github.com/aspiredu/django-safemigrate>`__ package to ensure that migrations are run in a given order to avoid downtime.

 To make sure that migrations don't cause downtime, the following rules should be followed for each case.